liamhays/rk3566-mcu/README.md

   to enable the `CONFIG_ROCKCHIP_MBOX` kernel flag, and it has been merged...it will appear in Plebian eventually.
 - Using the MCU as a wakeup source, which depends on support for suspend of whatever type for the RK3566.
+I am working on this but it's complicated and I'm new to the kernel.

+If there's interest in a kernel module for the MCU, open an issue on this repository or contact me some other way and I may be able to write one.

 # Using the MCU
 See `examples` for code examples.
+Each folder is a basic kernel module and RISC-V source for the MCU.
 Make sure you install the `linux-headers` package for your OS and architecture.